MonkieDein/Rasr_submit/README.md

 - chow_cvar

 ## 3. Evaluator.R
-Generate sample instances and deploy policies.
+Generate sample instances with Monte Carlo methods and deploy policies.

+- In the main body of the paper, we sample 100,000 instances and time horizon 1,000.
-For reproducibility purposes we set an arbitrary seed (1), sample only 10,000 instances, and uses time horizon 500 for the experiment.
-In the main body of the paper, we use a random 100,000 instances and time horizon 1,000.
-Regardless, the trend and information of the solution are similar.
+- In the appendix, to reduce time consumption and for reproducibility purposes.
+We set an arbitrary seed (1), sample only 10,000 instances, and uses only time horizon 500 for the experiment.
+- Note that: The distribution of the evaluation are similar both in the paper and in the appendix.

 ## RiskOfEval.R
 Calculate the Risk of Return of the evaluated sample instances.